MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/mr-azure-305.md

         }
     ```

-7.  <span data-ttu-id="29137-499">Adicione o código a seguir, que criará um objeto de cursor no início, juntamente com o *Update ()* método, que executará o método Raycast, além de ser onde o booliano GazeEnabled é alternada:</span><span class="sxs-lookup"><span data-stu-id="29137-499">Add the following code, which will create a cursor object at start, along with the *Update()* method, which will run the Raycast method, along with being where the GazeEnabled boolean is toggled:</span></span>
+7.  <span data-ttu-id="52111-499">Adicione o código a seguir, que criará um objeto cursor no início, juntamente com o método *Update ()* , que executará o método Raycast, juntamente com o local em que o booliano GazeEnabled é alternado:</span><span class="sxs-lookup"><span data-stu-id="52111-499">Add the following code, which will create a cursor object at start, along with the *Update()* method, which will run the Raycast method, along with being where the GazeEnabled boolean is toggled:</span></span>

     ```csharp
         /// <summary>